dadam1026/Carbon-Farming-1/README.md

 https://user-images.githubusercontent.com/78511177/173738976-b33bac38-8989-45a0-a12c-450516b2a8e3.mov

    <br> 2) ClimateTrace: like Watershed, aims to provide radical transaprency for global emissions by helping to detect where carbon pollution is coming from by country and by industry using satellite images.
-The purpose is to create a a global inventory of emissions to help policymakers, industry operators and consumers unknowingly investing in high-polluting organizations:
+The purpose is to create a a global inventory of emissions to help policymakers, industry operators, and consumers unknowingly investing in high-polluting organizations: